"Unforgettable and profound" - Readers' Favorite Reviews - 5 Stars

 Two powerful families are changed during the course of Panicles.
 The Murnane family and the Wax family both experience the challenge of playing by the rules (or not), building a comfortable life for themselves and future generations, and dealing with high level political power plays that challenge their ideals and decisions.

-Richard Robbins creates a compelling series of events where the juxtaposition of personal and political interests sparks conflict, but is careful to inject family dynamics and legal considerations into his saga of election processes and ethical decisions.
+Richard Robbins creates a compelling series of events where the juxtaposition of personal and political hills sparks conflict, but is careful to inject family dynamics and legal considerations into his saga of election processes and ethical decisions.

 As readers move from Emerson's challenge and eventual fall to the processes, politics, and meaning of leading a privileged life with all of its underlying perks ("That’s one of the privileges of wealth: the ability to hide things."), they receive a story fueled not just by social and political aspirations, but the interrelationships of very different families and individuals.